alo9507/JustKeepClicking/content/blog/auth/index.md

     // 1: Singleton AuthManager for sign-in, sign-out, etc. static public let manager: AuthManager = AuthManager()

-    // 2: Convenience getter for the authSession static public var session: AuthSession? {
+    // 2: Sole exposed method for configuring AuthManager with the consuming codes choice
-        return manager.authSession
-    }

-    // 3: Sole exposed method for configuring AuthManager with the application-provided choice of RemoteAuthProvider and optional DataStore static public func configure(
+    // of RemoteAuthProvider implementation and optional DataStore override static public func configure(
-        for authProvider: AuthProvider,
+        for authProviderConfiguration: AuthProviderConfiguration,
         with dataStore: AuthDataStore? = nil) {
-        // 3.5 Hand off AuthProviderChoice and datastore to the singleton manager manager.configure(
+        // 2.5 Hand off AuthProviderChoice and datastore to the singleton manager manager.configure(
             for: authProvider,
             with: dataStore)
+    }

+    // 3: Convenience getter for the authSession static public var session: AuthSession? {
+        return manager.authSession
     }
 }
 ```